 Many people think of their total student loan debt as one lump sum.
 However, unless you’ve consolidated your debt, that lump sum is probably made up of several loans with different interest rates and repayment periods.
 And they’re all categorized as installment loans.
 Mortgages and auto-loans also fall under this category.

-Because installment loan balances fall over time, credit score algorithms — such as FICO — treats them differently than credit card debt and other types of revolving debt.
+Because installment loan balances fall over time, credit score algorithms — such as FICO — treat them differently than credit card debt and other types of revolving debt.

 Why is this a good thing?
 Because it means that student loan debt will have less of an impact (if any) on your credit score than credit card debt.
 For example, $20,000 in student loan debt won’t hurt your credit score the way $20,000 in credit card debt will.